tonibrook43/Demultiplex/Assignment-the-third/Index_Statistics.md

 Percent of Unknown Reads= 37.49521878014953

-Matched and Hopped Products from read 1 and read 2 and how many times they appeared:
+-------Matched and Hopped Products from read 1 and read 2 and how many times they appeared: -------

 2577666	('CACTTCAC', 'CACTTCAC')